Cannabis for Asthma: Is CBD Better for This Ailment?

 Cannabis is no new treatment for asthma.
 In the yesteryears, ancient Egyptians used cannabis to treat various conditions including asthma.
 Marcel Proust – a legendary French writer referred to his joints as “anti-asthma” cigarettes.
 Even in the late 1920s, when it was made legal in many states, physicians started prescribing it to people suffering from cold.

 In the present days, the most important thing to keep in mind is that asthma is known as a chronic inflammatory disease while cannabis is popular for its anti-inflammatory effects.

 According to the 2012 study, supported by the National Heart, Lung, and Blood Institute (NHLBI) involved testing the lung function of volunteers, beginning in 1985.
 5,115 black and white males and females aged 18-30 over 20 years participated in the study termed as the Coronary Artery Risk Development in Young Adults (CARDIA).

 The study was given the title “well-conducted study” and comprised of marijuana and tobacco cigarette smokers.
-On an average, CBD smokers talked up to three times a month.
+On average, CBD free samples smokers talked up to three times a month.
 On the other hand, tobacco users smoked eight cigarettes a day.